okaufmann/laravel-web-money-manager-ex/readme.md

 ```

 **BETA**
-When you want the latest beta version, use the following command:
+If you want the latest beta version, use the following command:

 ```commandline
 composer create-project --prefer-dist --stability=dev okaufmann/laravel-web-money-manager-ex .